pg-endokenta/python_rts/README.md

 ```bash
 make backend
 ```
-The command installs the required Python packages automatically using `uv` if they are not installed.
+The command creates `.venv` and installs the required Python packages automatically if needed.

 Start the front‑end server.
 The command installs the required JavaScript dependencies if needed and then runs the dev server: